joshholmes/registry/README.md

 ## Other Projects

-Magenta has two other projects that you should have a look at as well.
+Magenta has three subprojects that you should have a look at as well.

 1. admin: An administrative tool that helps you manage devices and users.
 2. client: The client library for building Magenta devices and applications.
-3. chroma: A sample device application that uploads photos to the service from a device running the Debian package 'motion'.
+3. chroma: A sample device application that uploads images from a device running the Debian package 'motion'.